qaul/qaul.net_legacy/raspberry/README.md

 =========================

 qaul.net runs as CLI client on Raspberry Pi.
-It was tested on Raspbian (Raspberrys Debian Wheezy).
+It was tested on Raspbian (Raspberry's Debian Wheezy).

 Scenarios